 It is also important that students arrive to begin their day by 8:45 am so that they are able to organise themselves and be a part of the beginning of day activities.
 This is an integral part of their education program.

-Children arriving after 8:45 am, must report in at the Office to ensure their safety.
+School gates are locked at 9:00am and children arriving after this time, must report in at the Office to ensure their safety.

 We thank you in anticipation of your support of these guidelines.